evan361425/version-bumper/README.md

         -v, --version version info
 ```

-Usually you will use `init` for a new project:
+Usually, you will need to `init` for a new project:

 ```bash
 $ bumper init